SRA-VJTI/practice-assignments/Image-Processing/image-processing.md

 The following tasks are to ensure that your basics of computer vision are clear along with all the concepts.
 The following tasks are to be performed **WITHOUT** using any of the libraries such as cv2 unless specified.
-The packages which can be used are Numpy and PIL.
+The packages which can be used are Numpy and PIL **(you can use PIL only for loading and saving/showing image)**.

 **Hint:-** Convert the image into a numpy matrix